 If your test is non-reactive (negative), it means you probably do not have HIV.

-- It takes the body time to produce HIV antibodies and it may be too soon for the antibodies to be seen in this test.
-If you engaged in a high-risk activity in the last 3 months (e.g., condomless sex, shared needles), you may want to retest in 3 months.
+- It takes the body time to produce HIV antibodies, and it may be too soon for the antibodies to be seen in this test.
+If you engaged in activities in the last three months (e.g., condomless sex, shared needles), you might want to retest in 3 months.

-- You can learn how to protect yourself from getting HIV by contacting AIDS Resource to set up a time to talk with a risk reduction and prevention specialist.
+- You can learn how to protect yourself from getting HIV by contacting AIDS Resource to set up a time to talk with a prevention specialist.

 If your test is reactive (preliminary positive), further blood work is required to confirm the results.
-This test can be done at AIDS Resource at no cost or we will give you a referral to a local laboratory.
+This test can be done at AIDS Resource at no cost, or we will refer you to a local laboratory.

 - A positive confirmatory test result means you have HIV.

 - It also means you could give the virus to another person.
 HIV is passed from person to person during condomless sex (vaginal, anal, or oral sex without a condom).
 HIV can also be passed through contact with blood, as in sharing needles (piercing, tattooing, injecting drugs of any kind).